 The Mansion's tours are held Tuesday-Saturday, 10 am - 4 pm and Sunday, 2 am - 4 pm with tours at the top of the hour.

 Renowned as one of America’s greatest short-story authors, Flannery O’ Connor was a visionary in the field of Southern gothic literature.
 Deriving inspiration from the land and people around her, Flannery’s most productive writing years were during her residence at Andalusia Farm in Milledgeville from 1951 - 1964.
 Andalusia was first settled in 1814 as a cotton plantation and farm until it was purchased in 1931 by Flannery’s uncle, Dr. Bernard Cline.
 While living in the Cline House in downtown Milledgeville, the farm served as a retreat where Flannery and her relatives could go to spend their free time out in the countryside.
 During O’Connor’s residency, the site contained 14 buildings with over 520 acres of land that were used for dairy and beef farming.
 Following a diagnosis of Lupus in 1951, Flannery moved to Andalusia to live under the care of her mother Regina Cline O’Connor.
 Following her death, the home remained in her family until 2003 when it was made into a museum and later gifted to her alma mater, Georgia College, in 2017.
-The museum’s mission is to care for, collect, interpret, and exhibit items that illustrate her life on the farm.
+Opened in 2023, start your tour at the Interpretive Center at Andalusia, featuring a large museum space that displays meaningful artifacts and the many families who lived on the property.
 Also, be sure to check out the Peacock exhibit where Flannery’s favorite birds reside!

 Andalusia is open for public tours Tuesday - Saturday, 10 am - 4 pm and Sunday, 2 am - 4 pm with tours at the top of the hour.